 In order to differentiate itself from other cancer care centres in the country, Cytecare is looking to personalize treatment.
 Every case that comes into the hospital will be reviewed by a Tumor Board – a group of experts from within the hospital and outside that will collaborate to decide on the best mode of treatment.

 “Cancer is divided into many organ sites and each of these have to be treated by specialists in that organ site.
 This dramatically improves outcomes for the patient.
 The second thing we’re pushing for is catching cancer early, so there are many new compounds you can use to detect tumours and we’ll be using those,” said Suresh Ramu, co-founder and CEO at Cytecare.

 With backgrounds in clinical research at Quintiles India, both founders of Cytecare know the dearth of quality data on cancer cases in India.
 A large part of the hospital’s focus will be on collecting in-depth data which can not only help improve a patient’s chance of beating cancer when treated at Cytecare, but anywhere in India.

 For now the management at Cytecare is setting itself a goal of breaking even within three years.
 Plans to build similar hospitals in other Indian cities are also in the pipeline, with Cytecare adopting a model of opening one main centre in a city along with a few tertiary cancer care centres.

-The hospital in Bengaluru will have 150 beds, but will be able to treat far more patients than a similarly sized establishment given the use of technology to further optimise patient inflow and outflow.
-Cytecare will have its own smartphone app that will give patients accurate information of where they need to go and when the doctor will see them.
+The hospital in Bengaluru will have 150 beds, but will be able to treat far more patients than a similarly sized establishment given the use of technology to further optimize patient inflow and outflow.
+Cytecare will have its own smartphone app that will give patients accurate information on where they need to go and when the doctor will see them.